opendatacz/linkage-rules/scripts/splitter/README.md

 ## Known caveats

-Only supports a single data source at the moment.
+* Only supports a single data source at the moment.
+* Only rules for existing combinations of property paths' objects are counted.
+Combinations of missing objects with the available objects are not included.
+Possible solution: avoid `COUNT` query and count the rules using the `SELECT` query results and their additional combinations.